Znack/front-end-tips/javascript.md

 ```

 #### Make as much as possible with virtual elements
 When you need to add multiple elements in the DOM - create virtual parent and inject element there.
-When all work is done you can inject only one parent in the DOM with one instuction:
+When all work is done you can inject only one parent in the DOM with one instruction:
 ```
 // bad way, we inject each element separately for (var i=0; i < items.length; i++){